 If you’re a key worker, your shifts may mean you are unable or too busy, tired or overwhelmed to attend all of the social events that usually take place over the festive period.
 This can lead to feelings of isolation and being left out.

 You don’t have to be alone to feel lonely.
 Some of us may have strained relationships with our families or feel emotional distance from them.
-Constant adverts and social media posts featuring happy, smiling couples and families can make us feel even more lonely.
+Seeing television adverts and social media posts featuring happy, smiling couples and families can make us feel even more lonely.

 The following advice may help.

 A big part of why many of us feel lonelier at this time of year is the high expectations that society places on the festive period.
 Films, adverts and social media posts can lead to unrealistic expectations of what this time of year “should” be like.

 Avoid comparing yourself to what you see on social media.
 Remind yourself that people tend to only share the “highlights” on social media.
 You may want to limit the time you spend on it each day or avoid it entirely.

 Instead of focusing on what you think your celebrations should be like, think about what you actually want it to be like.
 Ask yourself what brings you joy and what your ideal day would look like.
 You may want to invent your own traditions.